MatthewLacerda2/latent-space-research/embedding-derivative/embedding-derivative.md

-This is to visualize the change in cosine of a state's description
+This is to visualize the change in cosine similarity between the description of states, as they progress

-We describe the state of something and then we plot the cosine difference from one state to another